rev-net/memo/memo.md

 Loans can last a maximum of 10 years.
 A borrower can choose to pay over time at a rate that linearly increases as the loan duration approaches 10 years, choose to pre-pay for the loan at half the cost, or mixed – prepay for some duration and continue on paying full price if its still not paid off.
 This revenue goes to the revnet itself, issuing or buying back more $TOKENs for the borrower.

-Loans from all revnets also incur a 2.5% $NANA fee and a 0.5% $REV fee, in addition to this fee charged to the revnet being borrowed from.
+Loans from all revnets also incur a 2.5% $NANA fee and a 0.5% $REV fee, in addition to the afore mentioned fee charged to the revnet being borrowed from.

 ### 2.3 $REV